riztaha/Jungle-Rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server

+Server should now be running and accessible (Probably at localhost:http://localhost:3000/) Click on Register User (or not) and navigate.
+Admin page cannot be access unless you have authentication (Junglebook!)

 ## Stripe Testing